 More horse hoof health

-From pony to stallion, if you are an horse lover then you’ll know your horses hooves require much attention and maintenance – so to keep yours cannily cantering, here’s some further tips on horse hoof care for healthy horse feet…
+From pony to stallion, if you are a horse lover then you’ll know your horse’s hooves require much attention and maintenance – so to keep yours cannily cantering, here are some tips on keeping your horse hoof health in top condition.

 Corns are simply bruises of the sole, which occur at the ‘seat of corn’.
 This is the part of the sole which lies between the bars and the wall at the back of the sole.
 Beneath the sole lies the sensitive, laminae.
 This tissue connects the sole to the pedal bone of the hoof.
 Injury to the laminae causes bleeding between the sole and the pedal bone.
 This can form a bruise or haematoma, which is a blister, filled with blood, causing pain and lameness.
 Unlike when a horse has bruised soles in which the lameness is evident almost immediately, corns can also develop over a long period of time.

 Corns can be caused by a number of things that traumatise the seat of corn.
 Most commonly corns are caused by too narrow or too tight a shoe.
 Stones can also become trapped between the horse shoes and the seat of corn or the horse shoes can be left on too long and begin to dig in causing damage.
 Poor conformation such as low heels means that excessive weight is put on the heels and may traumatise the seat of corn.

 Lameness is the most obvious signs of corns.
 The severity of the lameness depends on how much damage has occurred.
 This lameness becomes more apparent if the horse is ridden on hard ground, in circles or lunged.
 Sometimes both front legs may be affected which can be difficult to detect.
 Pain can usually be elicited by applying pressure over the affected seat of corn.

 How can I prevent corns?